chrisvensand/NASA-Image-Application/README.md

 # NASA Image Application
-iOS Application using REST API's to pull archived NASA images
+iOS Application to access archived NASA images and display their content